MAY 2016 (date tbc) - selkirk, scottish borders.

 All the courses are on a fantastic mix of natural singletrack, twin-track forest roads, ancient drove roads, hand-made singletrack, and trail centre stuff (75km course only).
 There's a decent chance that you'll visit the valleys of the Rivers Tweed, Yarrow and Ettrick, and of course, the high points in between.
 So, expect lung and thigh busting climbs that are rewarded with epic grin-inducing descents.
 The views from the tops are amazing - take a few seconds to wipe the sweat from your brow and take in a full perspective of the incredible Scottish Borders and Southern Uplands area.

-Course profiles for the 50km and 80km courses are now available HERE.
+Course profiles for the 50km and 75km courses are now available HERE.

-Course Designer Pete Laing is hard at work scouting out new sections for you to ride, and we aim to provide a significant 'freshen up' for the Marathon courses this year.
+Course Designer Pete Laing is hard at work scouting out new sections for you to ride, and we aim to provide the usual 'freshen up' for the Marathon courses this year.

 The courses will be fully marked, so no need to brush up your map-reading skills!.